 It is therefore essential for any nurse involved in the administration of vaccines to adhere to best practice for storage and handling of vaccines (and other drugs) in general practice surgeries to maintain quality standards and ensure patient safety.
 It is equally important that practice nurses are aware of the risks associated with poor handling, storage and stock rotation.

 The following five multiple choice questions, offered at basic level, assess your knowledge of safe handling and storage of vaccines.
 Complete the module, including the further reading and some or all of the suggested activities, to obtain a certificate for one hour of continuing professional development to include in your annual portfolio.

 On completion of this resource, you should have an understanding of:

 Practice Nurse featured article

-Department of Health Immunisation against infectious disease – Storage, distribution and disposal of vaccines: the Green Book, chapter 3
+Public Health England.
+Immunisation against infectious disease – Storage, distribution and disposal of vaccines: the Green Book, chapter 3

 RCGP General Practice Foundation.
 General Practice Nurse Competencies, 2012 https://www.rcgp.org.uk/membership/practice-teams-nurses-and-managers/~/media/Files/Membership/GPF/RCGP-GPF-Nurse-Competencies.ashx